Free State of Prussia: Cabinet of Wilhelm Marx

-At the beginning of 1924 there were increasing signs that the grand coalition's common ground had been lost.
-On 5 January the DVP demanded that the DNVP be brought into the government and that Braun resign.
+At the beginning of 1925, there were increasing signs that the grand coalition's common ground had been lost.
+On 5 January, the DVP, which had lost 13 seats in the election, demanded that the DNVP be brought into the government and that Braun resign.
 When he refused, the DVP withdrew its ministers from the government and brought an end to the coalition.
 Forming a new government proved as difficult as it had been in 1920.
-On 10 February the former Reich Chancellor Wilhelm Marx (Centre), supported by the Centre, DDP and SPD, was elected Minister President.
-He formed a cabinet consisting of the Centre and DDP, keeping Severing as Minister of the Interior.
-After losing a vote of confidence, Marx resigned but remained in office until April in an acting capacity.
+On 10 February 1925, former German chancellor Wilhelm Marx (Centre), supported by the Centre, DDP and SPD, was elected minister president.
+He formed a cabinet consisting of the Centre and DDP, keeping Severing (SPD) as Minister of the Interior.
+After almost immediately losing a vote of confidence, Marx resigned but remained in office until April in an acting capacity.

-New state parliamentary elections were held on 7 December 1924.